By Ben Nwachukwu, Abuja

 Gael Bigirimana, Abdoul Fiston, Amissi and Said Berahino were a thorn in the flesh of the Nigerian rearguard but failed to get the ball past Akpeyi.

 In the second half, Ahmed Musa’s introduction for captain Mikel Obi quickened Nigeria’s pace and race towards goal.
+But nothing was delivered until Ighalo converted a clever pass by Ola Aina to put to an end the ambition of the Itamba to record a first Afcon point against Nigeria.

 Football loving Nigerians back home have welcome the Super Eagles victory in the opening game with excitement saying that the victory has given them confidence that their darling team will certainly compete for the trophy.